-Apples modified to resist browning receive federal approval
+Apples modified to resist browning receive fed approval

 Washington — Don’t expect to see them too soon, but two types of apples genetically modified to resist turning brown after they’re bruised or sliced could be coming to your grocery store